-- Whether your business provides value to users, is authentic, and provides transparency?
+- Whether your business providing value to users, is authentic, and provides transparency?

-- Do you have an original product that can be integrated with the cryptocurrency?
+- Do you have an original product that can be integrated with cryptocurrency?

-- How will your product dance crypto users and investors?
+- How will your product dance with crypto users and investors?

 These points will clear your ideas and become a base for developing your ICO whitepaper.